8Sided Blog

 We’ll probably see a lot more of this over the next several years as we continue to navigate our covered wagons through the wild west of the streaming economy.
 It’s common knowledge — almost to the point of being grudgingly accepted — that the majors (and many independents) practice fuzzy mathematics when it comes to bookkeeping.
 But this will get tougher to obscure as the exact science of calculating ones and zeroes connecting to a user’s device replaces hand-counting the number of CD units leaving on a truck from the distributor’s warehouse.
 Keeping the gatekeepers honest (Spotify, Pandora, etc) will be the key.
 They aren’t angels, but they don’t have as much of an incentive for smoke-and-mirrors as a record label does.

-Filed Under: Uncategorized Tagged With: Legal Matters, Music Industry News, Record Labels, Royalties, Streaming
+Categories // Uncategorized Tags // Legal Matters, Music Industry News, Record Labels, Royalties, Streaming

 The Twisted History Of The Happy Birthday Song And The Copyright Shenanigans That Keep It Profitable